KushParsaniya/blog-genius/README.md

 - **Blog Creation:** Draft comprehensive blog posts using advanced AI techniques.
 - **Content Optimization:** Enhance the readability and SEO-friendliness of the blog post.
 - **Fact-Checking:** Verify technical details and ensure content accuracy.
-- **Automated Publishing:** Publish the final blog post to Dev.to and share the link on Daily Dev and Slack.
+- **Automated Publishing:** Publish the final blog post to Dev.to and share the link on  Slack.

 ## Technologies Used